aquasecurity/trivy/docs/docs/advanced/air-gap.md

 - <https://ghcr.io/aquasecurity/trivy-java-db>
 - <https://ghcr.io/aquasecurity/trivy-checks>

-If Trivy is running behind a firewall, you'll need to add the following urls to your allowlist:
+The following hosts are required in order to fetch them:

 - `ghcr.io`
 - `pkg-containers.githubusercontent.com`

-The databases are pulled by Trivy using the [OCI Distribution](https://github.com/opencontainers/distribution-spec) specification, which is based on simple HTTPS protocol.
+The databases are pulled by Trivy using the [OCI Distribution](https://github.com/opencontainers/distribution-spec) specification, which is a simple HTTPS-based protocol.

+[VEX Hub](https://github.com/aquasecurity/vexhub) is distributed from GitHub over HTTPS.
+The following hosts are required in order to fetch it:

+- `api.github.com`
+- `codeload.github.com`

 ## Running Trivy in air-gapped environment